 Nearest Tube Stations: Holborn, Tottenham Court Road, Russell Square.

 Bank of England Museum

-The bank’s museum also has a collection of Roman mosaics and pottery, discovered at the site, when it was rebuilt in 1930 and a number of historical documents relating to George Washington, Lord Horatio Nelson and the Duchess of Marlborough, a French-American aristocrat and socialite.
+The bank’s museum also has a collection of Roman mosaics and pottery, discovered at the site when it was rebuilt in 1930 and several historical documents relating to George Washington, Lord Horatio Nelson and the Duchess of Marlborough, a French-American aristocrat and socialite.

 Nearest Tube Stations: Bank, Moorgate, Monument, Cannon St, Mansion House

 This colossal library contains over 150 million pieces.

 It carries a copy of every work published in the UK and Ireland, significant works of art by artists such as Paolozzi and Gormley and a raft of historical artefacts, such as the Gutenberg Bible and the Magna Carta.

 So there is a lot packed under the roof of the British Library.

 If you’re just down in London for the day, you should consider one of the museum’s many guided tours, as you may not have time to look at everything on your own.

 Not surprising when you consider that the building the British Library sits in is the most significant public building constructed in the UK in the entire 20th century.